thycotic/ss-docs/directory-services/azure-active-directory/create-azure-app-registration/index.md

 The full script can be found [here](azuread_sample.ps1).

-> **Note:** At the time of writing, there is no programmatical way to grant admin consent to the app.
+> **Note:** At the time of writing, there is no command in the AzureAD module that allows granting admin consent to the app.
 That step has to be performed via the Azure Portal.